kitodo/kitodo-presentation/dlf/Documentation/Index.rst

 	:Description:
 		Kitodo.Presentation is a powerful framework for building a METS-based digital library.
-		It is highly customizable through an user-friendly backend and flexible design templates.
+		It is highly customizable through a user-friendly backend and flexible design templates.

 	:Keywords:
 		comma,separated,list,of,keywords